 You might need a sigmoidoscopy to find out if you have ulcerative colitis.
-This is a common and routine procedure that takes between 15 and 20 minutes.
+This routine procedure takes between 15 and 20 minutes.
 Your doctor will use a sigmoidoscope to look at your rectal lining and lower large intestine, or colon.

 A sigmoidoscope is a long, flexible tube about a half-inch in diameter.
 It has a light and a small camera on the end of it.
 Your doctor inserts it into your rectum so they can look at parts of the large intestine.
 You may be given medicine to help you relax while they do it.

 Your doctor will be able to see your intestinal tissue immediately, detecting inflammation and bleeding, and may be able to tell if you have ulcerative colitis or another problem.

 You will probably be asked to drink a liquid laxative the night before the test to clean out your bowel so the doctor can clearly see your colon lining.